SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 1. **Dot expansion**: Dot notation for CAR, CDR and SLOT-VALUE.
-2. **Unquote expansion**: Top-level unquotes to generate code at compile-time.
+2. **Unquote expansion**: Top-level unquotes to generate code at compile-time. expressions..
 3. **Macro expansion**: Standard macro expansion.
+4. **Gathering imports**: Make a list of functions that are missing.
+Invalidated with new function definitions.
-4. **Compiler macro expansion**: Breaks down AND, OR, ?, BLOCK, RETURN, GO, QUOTE, QUASIQUOTE, and so on, into IR.
-After this pass there must be no more macros.
+4. **Compiler macro expansion**: Breaks down AND, OR, ?, BLOCK, RETURN, GO, and so on, into a functions-only IR.
-5. **Quote expansion**: Makes consing out of QUOTEs and QUASIQUOTEs.
+5. **Qasiquote expansion**: Compiles QUASIQUOTEs to regular, CONSing
+6. **Renaming arguments**: Renames arguments to ensure that they are unique.
 6. **Lambda expansion**: Inlines binding lamdas and exports closures to own functions while building a function info tree required to proceed.

 When compiling multiple files, all must have been processed up to the previous pass, so all calls to known functions can be compiled in the next:

-7. **Call expasions**: Arguments are expanded and rest arguments are made consing.
+7. **Call expansion**: Arguments are expanded and rest arguments are made consing.
 8. **Expression expansion**: To _single statement assignments_: All arguments
    of function calls are assigned to temporary variables.
 9. **Block folding**: Collapses nested %BLOCKs.
-10. **Assigment compaction**: Removes %= from assignments' heads.
+10. **Assignment compaction**: Removes %= from assignments' heads.
 11. **Tag compaction**: Replaces %TAGs by numbers.

 ## Middleend

 12. **Jump optimization**: Remove chained jumps, unnecessary and unused tags, and unreachable code.
-13. **Constant elimination**: Do calculations at compile time.
+13. **Constant elimination**: Calculates constant expressions during compilation instead of at runtime.
 14. **Common code elimination**: Remove double calculations.
 15. **Unused place elimination**
 16. **Peephole optimization**: Made of child passes.
-17. **Tailcall optimization**: Make jumps to start of function instead of having it call itself if possible.
+17. **Tailcall optimization**: Rewrites recursive function calls as jumps, reducing stack usage.

-## Back-end
+## Backend

 Translate the IR to code.